yopgaming/SIT.Core/README.md

 ### Coding explanation
 - The project uses multiple methods of BepInEx Harmony patches coupled with Unity Components to achieve its aims.
-- Features/Methods that require constant polling between Client->Server->Client (Move, Rotate, Look, etc) use Components to send data (Harmony patches are too expensive).
+- Features/Methods that require constant polling between Client->Server->Client (Move, Rotate, Look, etc) use Components to send data (Harmony patches are too expensive, especially on AI!).
 - Features/Methods that can easily be "replicated" use ModuleReplicationPatch abstract class to easily round trip the call.
 - All server communication is via JSON TCP calls to the ["Web Server" developed by SPT-Aki](https://dev.sp-tarkov.com/SPT-AKI/Server) using a [typescript mod](https://github.com/paulov-t/SIT.Aki-Server-Mod) to handle the "backend" work.
 - CoopGameComponent is attached to the GameWorld object when a Coop ready game is started (any game that isn't Hideout).
 CoopGameComponent polls the Server for information and passes the data to the PlayerReplicatedComponent.

-### Progress
-- See the Coop folder to see what features have been implemented
-- BSG's code design is exceptionally difficult to create Harmony modules for and to work out what does what, so some features will 100% be missing!

 ## SPT-Aki